Whether you’re looking for freelance work, seeking a better job, or have a product to sell, creating your website is essential.

 Even professional writers, though, find it challenging to be concise first time around.
 Which means your first draft will probably be much longer than it needs to be.

 So…. walk away from your desk, have a cup of tea, come back, and take a second look.
 It should be obvious where you can make cuts, or reword sentences, so they say the same thing in fewer words.

 Set yourself an exercise in which you force yourself to remove 25 per cent of the words, however possible (even if it feels like you’re butchering your copy).
 Now walk away again, come back and compare the two once more.
 The second one will almost certainly read better than the first.

 Even professional writers need their work read by someone else before it’s published.
 So it’s vital to get as many people as possible (preferably those with a good standard of spelling and grammar) to look over your website copy before you post it.

 Ask friends, colleagues, managers, anyone you can think of.
-It’s really difficult to spot your own mistakes, so even if you think your words are perfect, they probably aren’t.
+It’s tough to spot your own mistakes, so even if you feel your words are perfect, they probably aren’t.

 Once you’re sure your website copy is flawless, then add it to your website, and (finger’s crossed) watch the enquiries roll in.

 Haven’t built your website yet?
 It’s super-easy with Squarespace.
 Remember to use the CREATIVEBOOM code, and you'll get a 10% discount.